preservim/vim-wordchipper/README.markdown

 # Features

 * Conveniently delete words (and other text objects) while in *Insert* mode
-* Current paragraph reformatted automatically when Vim’s autoformat is active
+* Automatically forces a format on current paragraph when Vim’s autoformat is active
 * Useful with writing plugins like [vim-pencil][pn] and when composing code comments
-* Specify your own operation, text object, and motion
 * Pure Vimscript with no dependencies

 # Introduction

-Though Vim’s *Insert* mode is typically used for entering new text, it nevertheless offers a limited capability to delete existing text:
+Though Vim’s *Insert* mode is typically used for entering new text, it nevertheless offers a limited capability to delete existing text with single keystrokes:

 | Key                | Description
 | ------------------ | -------------------------------------------------